by Karl Furlong

 The current Z4 is a worthy drop-top to carry on the proud legacy of BMW's Z roadsters.
 As is often the case with a BMW, the powertrains and driving experience stand out as particularly good; the Z4 is entertaining to drive fast but has a broad spread of talents that make it quite comfortable, too.
 The well-designed cabin means that even larger-framed individuals can enjoy the thrill of open-top motoring, and although BMW could be more generous with standard driver aids, the Z4 is reasonably specified in base form.
 If you require the security of an all-wheel-drive system or prefer to shift gears yourself, the Z4 won't cater to your needs as well as some of the competition, but there's nothing wrong with that slick auto 'box.
 Although the Porsche Boxster has an even sweeter chassis, the more affordable BMW is far from outclassed and is well worth a look as a fun and brilliantly engineered roadster.

-On the base derivative, the $1,150 Convenience Package adds BMW's active driving assistant with lane departure warning, comfort access keyless entry, and power lumbar support.
-The Premium Package includes all of these items plus a head-up display, heated front seats, and wireless charging for $2,750.
-At $5,250, the Executive Package adds luxuries such as a 12-speaker Harman Kardon sound system, Vernasca leather upholstery, and adaptive full LED headlights.
-For access to the additional driver aids on their own, there is the $700 Driving Assistance Package.
+On the base derivative, the Convenience Package no longer includes the Driving Assistance Package as it did last year and now costs $550, comprising only comfort access keyless entry and power lumbar support.
+The $700 Driving Assistance Package gives access to the additional driver aids on their own.
+The Premium Package includes the Convenience Package items plus remote engine start, parking assistance, a head-up display, heated front seats, Comfort Access keyless entry, ambient lighting, and adaptive full-LED headlights for $2,900.
+The Shadowline Package costs $300.
 Individual options include a heated steering wheel ($190), active cruise control ($1,200), and heated front seats ($500).
-One of the more desirable options on the sDrive30i is the $2,650 M Sport Package that adds Shadowline exterior trim, 19-inch M wheels, an M steering wheel, and more.
+One of the more desirable options on the sDrive30i is the $1,500 M Sport Package that adds Shadowline exterior trim, 18-inch M double-spoke wheels, and an M steering wheel.

 The Z4 sDrive M40i offers many of the same upgrades but with a few price differences.
-For instance, its Executive Package goes for $3,900, but that's because the M40i is more generously equipped as standard.
+For instance, its Premium Package goes for $1,900, but that's because the M40i is more generously equipped as standard.

 Despite the objections from both BMW and Toyota fans that these two cars share their powertrains and platform, the end result is substantially different.
 The Supra is more of an all-out sports car, whereas the BMW has a premium veneer that caters to a more fashion-conscious crowd that won't necessarily be driving on the limit all the time.
 Of course, the Supra is a coupe, whereas the BMW can drop its roof at the touch of a button.
 The Toyota is much more affordable, with the base 3.0-liter inline-six barely costing more than the four-cylinder Z4, so it's easily the bang for buck victor between these two.
 A lighter weight contributes to the Supra being a more exciting car to fling through the corners.
 However, the BMW has the classier interior of the two and features a larger infotainment display.
 For the sheer joy of driving, we'd take the Supra, but the BMW has undeniable brand cachet, and, for many, this will be enough to side with the Z4.